Bangsamoro transition period: Priority laws

 The BTA as the interim Bangsamoro parliament is also required to pass into law "priority legislation" enumerated in the Bangsamoro Organic Law.
 Following the fourth session of the parliament, eight ad hoc committees were formed to draft the priority legislations.
 These committees were eventually dissolved and by August 2019, the interim Cabinet are working on the drafts instead.
 These drafts are still to be reviewed for adoption by the parliament.

 The first three of the six priority codes; namely the Administrative, Civil Service, and Local Government Codes were filed before the Bangsamoro Parliament on July 22, 2020 while the Education Code was filed on October 28, 2020.

 The Administrative Code was the first to be approved by the Parliament.
 The code as proposed under Cabinet Bill No. 60 was passed on October 28, 2020 and was signed into law by Chief Minister Murad Ebrahim on November 5, 2020.
 The Civil Service Code was passed by the Parliament and was signed into law on February 24, 2021.
 The Education Code became law on May 18, 2021.
 The Electoral Code became law on March 9, 2023.
+The Local Government Code became law on September 28, 2023.